-- What do you want to achieve? - What do you already know about need in the borough, and what is the evidence?
-What are the gaps in your knowledge? - Where are the opportunities to make the most impact? - Who are the potential partners?
-Which partner/s can take the lead - in providing the secretariat, in hosting, in applying for / providing funding? - What are your assets?
+• What do you want to achieve?

+- What do you already know the gaps in your knowledge? - make the most impact? - Which partner/s can take the in hosting, in applying for / providing funding? - What are your assets?
 Businesses, funders, infrastructure organisations, voluntary organisations, residents with time, money and skills?